noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - typically tests that check performance and robustness
   - observer pattern
     - ???
-  -
+  - interface

-# interfaces
     - applies to a set of method signatures (names and parameter lists)
     - a set of funtions that apply to a common concept, such as a set of functions that operate on a file

+# best practices
-## interface types
+## 3 laws of an interface
-  - an interface can be more than one type
-  - each type lies on a spectrum
-  - having many methods vs not-many methods
-    - less methods are easier for the implementer but require more error checking
-    - more methods are safer/more specific functionality but require more implementation
-  - stateful interfaces
-    - methods operate differently based on the current state
-    - current state is changed by the sequence of method invocations
-    - advantages
-      - there is a less chatter to get the same amount of work done
-      - the order of the method calls does not matter (can check state)
-  - stateless interfaces
-    - the behavior is not dependent on the history of  method invocations
-    - advantages
-      - a small number of operators can service many requests
-      - parameter lists are short

-### textual interfaces
-    - specifies the functions to perform, e.g. the command prompt
-    - examples
-      - Unix device interface
-        - hard drives, displays, printers, keyboards and files all use the same interface
-        - is an example of polymorphism in a non-object oriented language
-        - to the user, each device has an entry in the file system in the `/dev` dir
-      - SMTP, FTP
-    - advantages
-      - you can store the cmds in a file, which later can be read and executed
-  - graphical user interfaces

-### data interfaces
-  - when the methods correspond to those in a class that contains mostly attributes
-  -  the methods in the interface typically set/retrieve values of the attributes
-  -  implementations of data interfaces have state which consists of the set of values of all attributes in the class
-  -  e.g.
-    - data transfer object (DTO)
-      - methods refer only to attributes of the object

-### service interfaces
+  - law 1 - an interfaces implementation shall do what its methods says it does
-  - a module whoose methods that act on the parameters pased to it rather than the attributes of the implementation
+      - the name of a method should correspond to the operations that the implementation actually performs
-  - typically consist of mostly methods and little if any attributes outside of those associated with providing the service,
-  - e.g.
-    - command interface
-      - usually contain only service mmethods
-  -

-### service provider interfaces
-  - variation of the service interface
-  - adds methods to the interface that controls the life cycle of the service provider
+      - an implementation should perform the operations intended by the creator of the interface

-### data access interfaces
-  - interfaces that access data
-  - sequential vs random retrieval
-  - iterator interface
-    - allows access to a single element in a collection at a particular time
+      - an implementation needs to honor  the meaning of a return value
+  - law 2 - an implementation shall do no harm
+    - harm - interfering with other modules in a program/other programs
-    - requires less resources
+    - an implementation should not hot resources
-  - random-access iterator
-    - allows random access to any element in the set
-    - requires more memory to make all elements readily available
-  - pull vs pushing data
-  -
+  - law 3 - if an implementation is unable to perform its responsibilities, it shall notify its caller
+    - an implementation should alwayts report problems that are encounted and that it cannot fix itself

 # interface contracts